 Vasculitis (arteritis, angiitis) is a general term for a group of uncommon diseases which feature inflammation of the blood...

 Other Causes of Swollen Ankles and/or Swollen Feet

 Examples of Medications for Swollen Ankles and/or Swollen Feet

-- ibuprofen, Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever, etc.
+- ibuprofen (Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever, and others)

-- naproxen, Anaprox, Naprelan, Naprosyn, Aleve
+- naproxen (Aleve, Anaprox, Naprelan, Naprosyn)

 - OTC Pain Relievers and Fever Reducers